The final task before graduation was an invitation to combine research with out-of-the-box thinking and personal or professional experience.

 - Jonathan McClue, Principal Planning Officer – Development Management, LB Camden

-- Steve Nicola, Social and Economic Regeneration Manager, Notting Hill Genesis
+- Steve Nicola, Social & Economic Regeneration Manager, Notting Hill Genesis

 - Owain Roberts, Senior Development Manager, LLDC